Our Projects: Current, Ongoing, Previous and Future…

 We are currently raising money for:

-Children’s Choir Performance Pavilion: the Ankevohevo Children’s Choir is working on a Song and Dance Spectacular that highlights all six regions of Madagascar with singing, dancing and some acrobatics.
+Children’s Choir Performance Pavilion: the Ankevohevo Children’s Choir has been performing a Song and Dance Spectacular that highlights all six regions of Madagascar with singing, dancing and some acrobatics to tourists since 2017.
 The routine is getting rave reviews among locals and tourists alike.
+The kids make good money from tips.

-We have an ongoing need for boy’s uniforms, girls dresses, and marketing for the concerts etc. Most importantly we are looking to raise money to pay for a performance pavilion in nearby tourist village, Ranomafana.
-This pavilion will be part of a “Green Park” (Kianja Maitso) project in conjunction with ValBio, the local conservation organization lead by lemur specialist Patricia Wright.
+We have an ongoing need for boy’s uniforms, girls dresses, and marketing for the concerts etc. We recently built a performance pavilion in nearby tourist village, Ranomafana.
+This pavilion was built as part of a “Green Park” (Kianja Maitso) project in conjunction with Center ValBio, the local conservation organization lead by lemur specialist Patricia Wright, The Commune of Ranomafana and Madagascar National Parks.
 We’re excited to be part of this project.
-We will be renovating an old amphitheater to be used both as a performance pavilion for our Children’s Choir and for educational programs related to the green park.
-Help us make this performance pavilion a reality!
+We renovated an old amphitheater to be used both as a performance pavilion for our Children’s Choir and for educational programs related to the green park.

 |2019 Relief for Fire Victims in Ifanadiana: In May 2019 Ifanadiana Madagascar was devastated by a fire.
 Over 50 structures were destroyed leaving 70+ households homeless.
 Over 150 students lost their books and school supplies.
 June 2, 2019 GemsOfMadagascar.org staff distributed clothing, winter jackets, toys and kitchen supplies to the people of Ifanadiana.
 The people were so grateful for the winter coats as the winter months were approaching and they didn’t have any.
 We were relieved to learn that all the people’s immediate needs had been met by all the NGOs working in the area.
 Now they are beginning the process of rebuilding homes.|